 Create a strong beginning, middle and end to reveal how you overcame challenges to reach new heights, and back up your claims with hard evidence.
 This could include sales spreadsheets, customer quotes or case studies.

-You've probably got a lot to say, but judges might not have time to read it all.
-Keep your application punchy and concise, using short sentences and statistics to underline key points.
+Remember to keep your application punchy and concise.
+Do this by using short sentences, imagery and statistics to underline key points.
 Bullet points are an effective way of ordering your ideas, and of ensuring that judges can absorb them quickly.

 An entry needs to be error-free to be convincing.
-Task someone who isn't involved in writing yours to read it with fresh eyes, and to look for spelling and punctuation mistakes.
-Or, ask a professional proofreader.
+So be sure to double check all the statistics, data and facts that you include in your application.
+It can also be a good idea to ask someone who isn't involved in writing the proposal to read it with fresh eyes, and to look for spelling and punctuation mistakes.

 Awards can benefit your organization, but are often expensive and time-consuming to enter.
 That's why it's essential to pick the right awards strategy, to really make the most of your time, energy and resources.

 - Check the credibility of the awards.

 - Nominate an awards champion.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!